Radomir Vešović: Plans for uprising

 At the beginning of the occupation of Montenegro by Austria-Hungary in early 1916, Vešović was the main organizer of the planned general uprising against the occupying forces.
 According to reports of occupying sources, the uprising was planned for Vidovdan or for Saint Peter's feast day.
-According to Rakočević, Vešović's plans for uprising were based on hopes that Allies would soon advance from Thesalloniki, otherwise he would himself give up any plans for rebellion.
+According to Rakočević, Vešović's plans for uprising were based on hopes that Allies would soon advance from Thessaloniki, otherwise he would himself give up any plans for rebellion.

 The plans were discovered and the main organizers, including Vešović, arrested.
 When the Austrian soldiers arrested Vešović and conducted him from his village of Bukova Poljana toward Kolašin, he seized the first opportunity to kill Austrian Lieutenant near Mateševo and escape into the woods together with his brothers Pavić and Novica.
 The occupying authorities undertook punitive and preventive measures after this event, and took as hostages all male members of Vešovićs family and many of his notable friends, including Janko Vukotić.
 They began with mass interning of Montenegrin population.
 Eventually they killed his brother Vlajko after this event, and interned his two daughters, Desanka and Zorka, who were first of many Montenegrin females interned during WWI.

 Vešović joined irregular units (comitadji) who struggled against occupying forces and hid in their ranks, without actually participating in their actions.
 Austro-Hungarian authorities kept up to 45,000 soldiers in Montenegro and used additional forces composed of Muslims and Albanians to struggle against the chetas of comitiadji.
 They urged Vešović to surrender and guaranteed that they would spare his life.
 Vešović became tired from hiding within different guerrilla groups and decided to surrender on 1 January 1918.
 After he surrendered, Vešović followed the wishes of the governor of Montenegro and began a campaign to convince comitadji irregulars to stop their actions, which resulted in loss of what remained of his prestige.
 When authorities realized that they can not use him for their aims, they interned Vešović near Graz.